Global stocks flat to higher as technology shares recover

 Imperial Brands rose 1.5 per cent after the tobacco company reiterated its full-year outlook.

-European stocks rose, with Germany’s equity index hitting a record high on optimism around several countries easing economic restrictions, falling unemployment rate in the United Kingdom and strong earnings reports from companies.
+European stocks rose, with Germany’s equity index hitting a record high on optimism around several countries easing economic restrictions, falling unemployment rate in the UK and strong earnings reports from companies.

 The pan-European Stoxx 600 index rose 0.2 per cent to end just shy of its record high hit last week, with the travel and leisure index leading gains, while technology stocks rose 0.6 per cent.
 The German Dax hit a record high and Italy’s FTSE MIB added 0.1 per cent.